speakeasy-api/openapi-directory/SDKs/vocadb.net/v1/go/README.md

 * `SongAPIGetRatings` - Get ratings for a song.
 * `SongAPIGetRelated` - Gets related songs.
 * `SongAPIGetTopSongs` - Gets top rated songs.
+* `SongAPIPostEditCommentForm` - Updates a comment.
+* `SongAPIPostEditCommentJSON` - Updates a comment.
+* `SongAPIPostEditCommentRaw` - Updates a comment.
+* `SongAPIPostNewCommentForm` - Posts a new comment.
+* `SongAPIPostNewCommentJSON` - Posts a new comment.
+* `SongAPIPostNewCommentRaw` - Posts a new comment.
+* `SongAPIPostRatingForm` - Add or update rating for a specific song, for the currently logged in user.
+* `SongAPIPostRatingJSON` - Add or update rating for a specific song, for the currently logged in user.
-* `SongAPIPostRating` - Add or update rating for a specific song, for the currently logged in user.
+* `SongAPIPostRatingRaw` - Add or update rating for a specific song, for the currently logged in user.

-### SongListApi
+### SongListAPI

 * `SongListAPIDelete` - Deletes a song list.
 * `SongListAPIDeleteComment` - Deletes a comment.